EricAPurvis/Indev_Project_SurPHive_Demo/README.md

 Looking for potential ideas to implement / to add to my to do list

 Entering the house door currently will teleport you to a different looking temp map until a house interior has been made to get into instead

+---Current Thoughts (James)---

+Remove animation locking to glide through seeding/watering

+---Todo List---

+Editable Character + changeable clothing

+Collecting and selling of items etc

+Making more map area such as town(s), forest(s), mine(s), etc

+Blacksmith, general store, and other town jobs to interact with

+Combat System

+Romancing

+Fishing

+Cooking

+More Crops